Vyral/base-template/_posts/2022-04-20-our-property-walkthroughs.md

 {% include excerpt.html %}

-We do walkthroughs for our properties every four months if residents have any pets or every six months if no pets are present.
+We do walk-throughs of our properties every four months if residents have any pets or every six months if no pets are present.
 This gives our owners peace of mind they can trust.

-On a walkthrough, **we go inside the property and take pictures of all of the rooms and walls** to show the owner the condition of the property.
+On a walk-through, **we go inside the property and take pictures of all of the rooms and walls** to show the owner the condition of the property.
 If there are any concerns that need immediate attention, we give a 10-day notice to our tenants.

-If you have any questions, please visit [HiPacificPM.com](http://hipacificpm.com) and give us a call at (808) 445-9223.
+If you have any questions, please visit [HiPacificPM.com](http://hipacificpm.com) or give us a call at (808) 445-9223.
 We look forward to hearing from you.